k-ye/k-ye.github.io/_posts/2020-04-02-write-a-performant-ray-tracer-in-python-i.md

         depth = 0
 ```

-Let's revisit the ray tracing mechanism: Until we have reached `max_ray_depth`, we shoot one ray from the previous hitting point (or the camera position, if this is the first tray).
+Let's revisit the algorithm: Until we have reached a light source or `max_ray_depth`, we shoot one ray from the previous hitting point (or the camera position, if this is the first tray).
 If the ray hits nothing, then we can terminate the loop earlier and leave the pixel color untouched.
 If it hits a light source, we will still jump out of the loop.
 But before that, we multiply the throughput by the light source color to get the final pixel color for this round of sampling.
-Otherwise, according to the settings so far, it means the ray has hit one of the box surfaces, which is a lambertian material.
+Otherwise, according to the settings so far, it means that the ray has hit one of the box planes, which has a lambertian material.
 In this situation, we update the throughtput and randomly pick a new ray direction for the next iteration.

 ```py
         # ...